Mary Jane Fonder: Murder of Rhonda Smith

-On January 23, 2008, 42-year-old Rhonda Smith was shot as she did volunteer work in the office of the Trinity Evangelical Lutheran Church in Springfield Township.
+On January 23, 2008, 42-year-old Rhonda Smith was shot as she did temporary work in the office of Trinity Evangelical Lutheran Church in Springfield Township.
 Smith, shot twice in the head, died at a hospital after being disconnected from life support.

 Fonder, then 65 years old, became a suspect early on in the investigation after the church's pastor told police about Fonder's history of inappropriate behavior, which included leaving rambling voicemail messages for him and surreptitiously placing food in his kitchen without his knowledge or consent.

 According to police and prosecutors, Fonder had called the church on the day of the murder and discovered that Smith would be alone in the church's office that day.
 Fonder, who often wore a wig, kept an appointment to have her natural hair washed and styled after shooting Smith and left her wig at the hair salon, where police later retrieved it.

 On April 1, 2008, Fonder was arrested for Smith's murder, some weeks after fishermen found a .38 caliber revolver on the shore of Lake Nockamixon.
 During police questioning, Fonder had already admitted to having purchased and registered a .38; she claimed to have thrown it into Lake Nockamixon in 1994, though she gave police two different reasons for having done so.
 Forensic testing found that the recovered gun and ammunition had been placed in the lake much more recently, contradicting Fonder's claims.
 The gun found was registered to Fonder and had been used to kill Smith.
 The 1993 disappearance of Fonder's father was revisited in conjunction with the homicide investigation.

 Fonder's trial began on October 21, 2008.
 Prosecutors argued that Fonder, a member of the Trinity Evangelical Lutheran Church for 14 years, was jealous of new member Smith, who had received sympathetic attention and some financial assistance from the church's pastor and congregants.
 Fonder's defense attorney told the court that his client was not present at the scene of the crime and did not shoot Rhonda Smith.
 Fonder's attorney further argued that Smith's death might have been suicide, or a homicide committed by a jealous wife or a lover.
 During closing arguments, Fonder's attorney told the jury that Mary Jane's brother, Edward Fonder IV, was also a likely suspect, pointing out that he had hired a lawyer after finding bullet fragments in his car and notifying police.

 On October 30, 2008, a jury found Fonder guilty of first-degree murder and possession of an instrument of crime.
 On December 5, 2008, she was sentenced to serve life in prison.
 At her sentencing hearing, Fonder made the following statement:

 In February 2010, Fonder dropped her appeal against the conviction.